robdmc/consecution/README.md

 class Entropy(Node):
     """
-    A class to compute the Shannon entropy over a collection of items
+    A class to compute the Shannon entropy over a collection of items.
+    This node uses a structure inspired by the BEGIN{} {} END{} directives in awk.
     """
     def begin(self):
         self.item_counts = {}